Enhancement of electric and magnetic dipole transition of rare-earth doped thin films tailored by high-index dielectric nanostructures: Calculating the electric and magnetic radiative LDOS

 Compared to the simulations, the experimental exhibit broader features.
 Several effects can contribute to this broadening, first of all, not all emitters are excited at saturation power.
 The laser spot is of finite, diffraction limited size, hence excites a large collection of emitters at each raster-scan position.
 Those at the edge of the laser focal spot are excited with a weaker field amplitude, hence not at saturation.
 Therefore, a residual contribution of the excitation electric field at the laser wavelength cannot be totally neglected.
 In the LDOS simulations on the other hand, we only take into account a single, saturated point-emitter, raster-scanned across the silicon dimer.
 To elucidate this effect, we calculate the average electric near-field intensity in the Eu\(^{3+}\) doped film at each laser-spot position, shown in figure~\ref{fig:dimer_exp_sim}d for TE polarization (see also Appendix~\ref{appendix:excitation_field} for the TM case).
 In these calculations, we perform a numerical raster-scan with a focused illumination at \(\lambda=532\,\)nm and with a spot size of 300\,nm FWHM, corresponding to our experimental configuration.
 At each position of the focused illumination, we calculate the average total field intensity in the entire Eu\(^{3+}\) doped film.
 There seems to be a certain resemblance between electric LDOS and excitation field pattern, which makes sense, because the near-field is correlated to the LDOS, even though we compare LDOS and \(|\mathbf{E}|^2\) at different wavelengths.
 The magnetic part of the LDOS on the other hand does not show comparable features.
 This clear contrast suggests, that close to saturation, the experimental mappings are mainly driven by the electric and magnetic LDOS, while a certain broadening and modification can be explained by a residual contribution of the excitation electric field of the laser.
 In addition, light might be guided through the dimer when the laser hits one extremity, and Europium ions at the other end, far from the laser spot can be remotely excited in this case as well.
 Such effect can result in a significant broadening of the spatial features in our mappings,\cite{wertz_single-molecule_2015,mack_decoupling_2017-1} and is not fully taken into account in our current theoretical model, even if an enlarged emission area is considered via the Gaussian convolution.

-A better agreement could probably be achieved by simulating an actual ``layer'' of dipoles, instead of raster-scanning a single emitter, and by taking into account the modified radiation pattern due to the inhomogeneous environment.\cite{curto_multipolar_2013} However, this would require to consider the excitation intensity as function of the emitter position with respect to the center of the focal spot.
+A better agreement could probably be achieved by simulating an actual ``layer'' of dipoles, instead of raster-scanning a single emitter, and by taking into account the modified global radiation pattern, since the angular emission of single magnetic and electric dipoles can be strongly affected by the inhomogeneous environmentt.\cite{curto_multipolar_2013, colas_des_francs_relationship_2001, alaee_generalized_2015} However, this would require to consider the excitation intensity as function of the emitter position with respect to the center of the focal spot.
 A possible approach to the problem of non-saturated emitters could be the description of the Eu\(^{3+}\) emitters in the layer as three-level molecules.\cite{girard_generalized_2005, colas_des_francs_theory_2007} These more sophisticated theoretical approaches lie outside the scope of this study and will be the subject of a future work.